ajesler/blokus/Readme.md

 ### Implementation Notes

+Do all shape / piece identity work on the backend - eg front end asks for /game/players/pieces to return a set of all available pieces & isomers.

 Aim is to implement without any external JS libraries.
 D3 may prove useful for rendering the board.

 Matrix transforms could be handy for rotating / flipping blocks.
 See `experiments/matrix_rotation_test.rb`